 2. Regular Fit

 The regular fit is the standard fitting, tailored at the waist.
-It offers a combination of high mobility, good technical feel, and flattering design.
+It offers a combination of high mobility, a good technical feel, and a flattering design.
 It’s truly the best of both worlds.

 3. Loose Fit

 A loose fit is a large fit that lacks tailoring, allowing maximum comfort.
 It also leaves space for more layering as well as freedom for mobility.
 It’s a good choice for freestyle skiers.